 The most common question asked about ERP has to be: how much does ERP cost?

-This is an increase from our 2019 ERP project report data where the budget was $7,200 per user.
+This is a decrease from our 2020 ERP project report data where the budget was $9,000 per user.

 If you’re implementing a system, you need to know who is going to need to use it.